DiffPool: Learning Hierarchical Graph Pooling

 Why Soft Assignment?

-Hard assignment (each node assigned to exactly one cluster) would require argmax โ not differentiable.
+Hard assignment (each node assigned to exactly one cluster) would require an \(\arg\max\) โ not differentiable.
 Soft assignment (each node fractionally assigned to all clusters) allows end-to-end gradient flow.

 Auxiliary Loss Terms

-Entropy loss: encourages each nodeโs assignment to be concentrated (not uniformly spread):
+Entropy loss: encourages each nodeโs assignment to be concentrated rather than uniformly spread:

 Concrete Worked Example: One DiffPool Step